Chapter Eight: Weaponry

 Tracking Specialty (+1CP): automatically Detects Stealth; allows Marking of targets for +1 Attack Bonus

 Besides being masters of Stealth, the Scouts' keenly-refined paranoia and sixth sense for danger also makes them masters of Detection.
-Except when the Scout is busy with remaining Hidden himself, the Stealth bonuses of any enemies within his field of view are canceled, and hidden and Invisible units and objects are automatically revealed to him and his allies.
+All units within a Scout's field of view are automatically revealed to him and his allies, even if they're hidden or invisible.

 8.6: Manning Guns